JaktoDziala/Arifutera/README.md

 ## Configuration

-No additional configuration is required.
+No additional configuration is required.*

-To run the application, execute the following commands in the terminal:
+*If experiencing issue with `Failed to resolve 'api.github.com' [A(1)] after 2 queries` add VM option to configuration: `-Djava.net.preferIPv4Stack=true`

 ---